The 20 Best Fasciotomy Doctors near Baltimore, MD

 English

 Julie A. Caffrey, D.O., is an associate professor of plastic and reconstructive surgery at the Johns Hopkins University School of Medicine.
 She specializes in the treatment of burn wounds, including reconstructive burn surgery and the surgical management of complex wound and burn deformities.
 A native of Bowie, Maryland, she is currently researching the infection control measures in the burn center, sleep hygiene and reduction of opioid dependence post burn injury.
 This work has led to a reduction in hospital-acquired infections.
 Dr. Caffrey completed a fellowship in burn surgery (adult and pediatrics) at Westchester Medical Center in Valhalla, New York, in June 2014.
 Following that, she continued as a burn and research fellow at the Johns Hopkins Burn Center and Michael D. Hendrix Burn Research Center.
 Dr. Caffrey earned an undergraduate degree in biology at Salisbury University, followed by a master's in biomedical sciences and a doctor of osteopathic medicine at Philadelphia College of Osteopathic Medicine.
 She completed a residency in general surgery at both Peninsula Hospital Center in Far Rockaway, New York, and Flushing Hospital Medical Center in Flushing, New York.
 Dr. Caffrey is a member of the American Burn Association, the American College of Osteopathic Surgeons, the American College of Surgeons and the American College of Women Surgeons.
 Dr. Caffrey is rated as an Experienced provider by MediFind in Fasciotomy.
-Her top areas of expertise are Hidradenitis Suppurativa, Boils, Keloids, Nerve Decompression, and Tissue Biopsy.
+She is also highly rated in 5 other conditions, according to our data.
+Her clinical expertise encompasses Hidradenitis Suppurativa, Boils, Keloids, Nerve Decompression, and Tissue Biopsy.
+Dr. Caffrey is board certified in American Osteopathic Board Of Surgery.

 Experienced in Fasciotomy